-4.1.5 Sourcecode layout
+4.1.6 Sourcecode layout

-- All C-source lives in src, the file names should be self explanatory. - All documentation is inside docs. - All translation stuff should go to po. - All packaging should be done in pkg/<distribution>. - Tests are written in Python and live in tests.
+- All C-source lives in lib, the file names should be self explanatory. - As an exception, the main lives in src/rmlint.c. - All documentation is inside docs. - All translation stuff should go to po. - All packaging should be done in pkg/<distribution>. - Tests are written in Python and live in tests.

-4.1.6 Hashfunctions
+4.1.7 Hashfunctions